ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/scripting/wysiwyg.md

 One can see the WYSIWYG (what-you-see-is-what-you-get) effect with some of the built-in components.

-Here the [ Sprite ](../graphics/sprites.md)'s orientation is changed the moment the FlipX checkBox box is checked in the editor.
+Here the [Sprite](../graphics/sprites.md)'s orientation is changed the moment the FlipX checkBox box is checked in the editor.

 ![flipped](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/47657.gif)

-As a demonstration, the following custom [ NadaScript ](../nada_in_zilch.md) will emulateFlipX checkBox while using a Property:
+As a demonstration, the following custom [NadaScript](../nada_in_zilch.md) will emulateFlipX checkBox while using a Property:

 ```
 class Flipper : NadaComponent